cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 ```

 In this section, I'd like to:
-- Show how each of the Gaussian, Bernoulli and multinomial distributions can be reduced to the same functional form.
+- Show how each of the Gaussian, Binomial and multinomial distributions can be reduced to the same functional form.
 - Show how this functional form allows us to naturally derive the output functions for our three protagonist models.

 Graphically, this looks as follows, with three distributions in and three output functions out.